bahtiyartan/troia/docs/20Variablesscope.rst

 To Learn Data Type of a Variable
 ================================

-GETVARTYPE() system function(predefined function) returns type of given variable.
-For undefined variables GETVARTYPE returns 'UNKNOWN TYPE' even if undefined variables' behaviour like strings (variable name as value).
+In some cases, programmers may need data type of a variable.
+In TROIA, GETVARTYPE() system function(predefined function) returns type of given variable as string.

+For undefined variables GETVARTYPE returns 'UNKNOWN TYPE' even if undefined variables are similar to strings.
 Here is an example of GETVARTYPE() function.

 ::